ASTERN --14-1-- AHEAD

 I still haven't figured out this comment.
 My brain insists in presenting a picture of a seven foot high composter.
 And worms that need herding?
 I really should have my doctor review my meds.

 Pogue: My AirHead came with a fan which I found pointless and intrusive.
-I operate off-grid I need to be TOTALLY independent ... of batteries and running engines ...
+I operate off-grid so I need to be TOTALLY independent ... even of batteries and running engines ...

 POSTSCRIPT:

 Composting needs 'agitation' from time to time: it is an aerobic process and bacterial operation prefers warmth and moisture.
-I learned my composting in the 50s and it from here I learned how to live "off-grid".
-Before there WERE grids to be lived off!
+I learned my composting in the 50s and it from here I learned how to live "off-grid", before there ere grids to be lived off!

 KEEP IT WARM